mboudiaf/Mutual-Information-Variational-Bounds/README.md

 ### Using MI as a regularizer in TensorFlow graph

 <img src="https://github.com/mboudiaf/Mutual-Information-Variational-Bounds/blob/master/screens/graph_call.png" width=400>
-For use in a Tensorflow graph (as a regulazation term for instance)
+For use in a Tensorflow graph (as a regulazation term for instance).

   ```python
       import tensorflow as tf